 Dr. Michael Kilgour

 Michael Kilgour holds a Bachelor’s degree in Engineering Chemistry from Queen’s University and in 2019 completed his PhD in Chemical Physics Theory at the University of Toronto.
-He has been an Abelard School Teacher since 2016, and continues his Theoretical Chemistry research as a postdoctoral researcher at McGill University.
+He has been an Abelard School Teacher since 2016, and continues his Theoretical Chemistry research as a postdoctoral fellow at NYU.
 Every year Michael looks forward to sharing his enthusiasm for science with the chemistry students, and his love of music with the Jazz Club.

 Cassandra Silver holds a Masters degree in Drama, and is currently a PhD candidate at the University of Toronto's Centre for Drama, Theatre and Performance Studies.
 She has taught Drama at the university level since 2008.
 She has also directed and performed in numerous theatrical productions in Toronto, Ottawa, and Alberta.